Tucson Swimming Pool Accident Attorneys

 Lakes, beaches, swimming pools, and hot tubs all pose a threat to people around them.
 While they can be a great way to unwind, get some exercise, and cool off in Tucson’s warmer months, they can also be very dangerous, particularly to children.
 Not only can a drowning or near-drowning occur, but other injuries can occur as well, all of which may end in serious injuries, or even death.

 When these accidents do happen, it’s important to know who may be at fault and that compensation may be available for victims.
 Many victims have no idea what to do or where to start.
-That is where we at Breyer Law Offices, P.C., come in.
+That is where we at The Husband & Wife Law Team, come in.
 We know our way around a personal injury claim and are more than willing to fight for your needs.
 Call us at our Tucson office at (520) 624-4228 for a free consultation today.

 Swimming pools are dangerous due to the fact that any number of deadly accidents can happen.
 Pools require a lot of work and equipment to even be usable.
 The water must be kept clean, the filter must be running properly, the chemical mix must be tailored, and the area around the pool should be kept dry or made of material that is difficult to slip on.
 Sadly, many pool owners, both public and private, neglect to follow proper maintenance or safety regulations, meaning that these owners put their visitors at risk of injury from the following accidents: